natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-16A%20ADF.md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->
 The F-16A ADF is not very survivable because it has no armour plates.
 It becomes very difficult to fly when missing a wing or tail like most other aircraft.
 It only has one engine so if it is knocked out it will be very difficult to return to the airfield.
-If it loses one of its tail control surfaces it becomes even less maneuverable and hardder to fly.
+If it loses one of its tail control surfaces it becomes even less manoeuvrable and harder to fly.

 === Modifications and economy ===
 {{Specs-Economy}}